pyrc.core.simulation#

 objectHandle one RC network simulation including pre-simulation.

 The pre-simulation determines correct initial values for the network by calculating a time range before the real simulation.
 The pre-simulation can be done with varying weather data or just static simulation of the initial boundary conditions of the network.
-But because of the time dependent values of all capacities it is recommended to use the option with varying (realistic) boundary data.
+However, because of the dynamic values of all capacities it is recommended to use the option with varying (realistic) boundary data.

 The pre-simulation is saved as single initial values that can be loaded in.
 It is executed only once and then loaded in from file.